abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 data Maybe a
 ```

-Maybe is different from Bool.
-It is polymorphic. i.e. there is not just one `Maybe`, but many `Maybe`'s --- one for each type `a` e.g. if there is `Bool`, there is also`Maybe Bool`.
+Maybe is different from Bool in that it is polymorphic. i.e. there is not just one `Maybe`, but many `Maybe`'s --- one for each type `a` e.g. if there is `Bool`, there is also`Maybe Bool`.

 ![The `Maybe Boolen` type without values --- A type-universe function, connecting the Bool circle to a new empty circle.](../06_type/maybe_type_empty.svg)